FullEnrich vs. Clay Comparison

 All three platforms hold baseline enterprise security certifications.

 FullEnrich achieved SOC 2 Type II in September 2025 and is GDPR and CCPA compliant with a published DPA.
-One architectural advantage: FullEnrich doesn't maintain a contact database.
+One architectural advantage: FullEnrich does not maintain a contact database.
 It queries providers in real time and deletes enrichment data after 3 months, minimizing stored PII exposure.

 Clay is SOC 2 Type II, GDPR, CCPA, and ISO 27001 compliant, with audit trails available for enterprise accounts.

 ZoomInfo holds the broadest certification stack: ISO 27001, ISO 27701, SOC 2 Type II, TRUSTe GDPR Practices, and TRUSTe CCPA Practices, all renewed annually.
-ZoomInfo is a registered data broker in California and Vermont.
-For regulated industries, ZoomInfo's compliance infrastructure is the most mature of the three.
+For RevOps teams evaluating enterprise vendor security posture -- where mismatched certifications create procurement blockers -- ZoomInfo's compliance infrastructure is the most comprehensive of the three.

 FullEnrich vs. Clay vs. ZoomInfo: Which should you choose?